jgnewman/einlandr/README.md

 ## Configuring server middleware

 As stated above, Einlandr uses [Express](https://expressjs.com/) for the http server.
-If you'd like to add middleware to http requests to your server app, you can do that in backend/server-middlewares.js.
+If you'd like to add middleware to http requests on your server app, you can do that in backend/server-middlewares.js.

-Within this file, you'll see that lots of yummy middleware is already being applied.
+Within this file, you'll see that lots of cool middleware is already being applied (including request body parsing, authentication checks, and CORS stuff).
 To add more, find the area labeled "Attach your custom middleware here" and add in all the calls to `app.use` that you want.

 ## Scheduling jobs

 Einlandr comes packaged with a built-in scheduler using [node-schedule](https://www.npmjs.com/package/node-schedule).
 To create a scheduled job, simply add a new file to the "backend/schedules" directory.
 When the server starts up, each file in this directory will be launched in a child_process so that when jobs run, they won't block events on the main thread.

-In order to user node-schedule you may want to be familiar with cron format.
+In order to use node-schedule you may want to be familiar with the cron format.
 However, there are plenty of more semantic ways to schedule jobs though none are quite as concise.

 Here is an example of a scheduled job that will run once every minute.
 Feel free to try it out.